alastair-marshall/alastair-marshall.github.io/Pages/Blog.md

-@title = "Some Thoughts about Papers"
+@def title = "Some Thoughts about Papers"